Giancarlo Bodoni: 2024

 Bodoni competed in the IBJJF No Gi Absolute Grand Prix on February 29, 2024.
 He beat Patrick Gaudio on points and Pedro Rocha on advantages before losing to Kaynan Duarte on points in the final.

-Bodoni is scheduled to compete against Gabriel Arges at UFC Fight Pass Invitational 7 on May 15, 2024.
+Bodoni was scheduled to compete against Gabriel Arges at UFC Fight Pass Invitational 7 on May 15, 2024.
 He won the match by submission.

 Bodoni competed at EBI 21: The Absolutes on June 2, 2024.
 He won two matches by submission and lost to Dan Manasoiu in the semi-final.

 Bodoni has been invited to compete in the under 88kg division at the 2024 ADCC World Championship.
 He submitted Andre Porfirio and beat Gabriel Almeida by decision to make it to the semi-final.
 He defeated Felipe Costa by points to make it to the finals, and beat Jacob Rodriguez by decision to win the title.
 Bodoni returned in the men's absolute division where he beat Davi Ramos and Vagner Rocha but lost to Kaynan Duarte and Dante Leon to finish fourth.
 His match with Rodriguez was awarded ‘Best Match’ at the 2024 ADCC World Championship.